-This brief report summarises the results of the sixth annual survey of intertidal opportunistic macroalgal cover in Porirua Harbour, undertaken on 20-22 January 2015.
+This brief report summarises the results of the 7th annual survey of intertidal opportunistic macroalgal cover in Porirua Harbour, undertaken in January 2016.
 It describes an approach combining measures of i. macroalgal growth, ii. sediment oxygenation, and iii. mud content, to determine overall macroalgal condition and the presence of gross eutrophic zones.
 Macroalgal monitoring results (described in Section 2) are used in conjunction with the wider suite of broad and fine scale monitoring results (e.g. Stevens and Robertson 2013, Robertson and Stevens 2008, 2009, 2010) when assessing overall estuary condition.